joelcarlson/joelcarlson.github.io/_posts/2014-10-23-Regression-Blog.md

 excerpt: Some methods for regression modeling with explanations of mediators and confounders
 ---

 This post will examine multivariate regressions.
 I have been taking a coursera course about making causal inferences in the social sciences, and while I am not directly involved in social science, the methods are broadly applicable to my own field.
-Concurrent with this class, I have been taking a course called *Epidemiology with R* through Seoul National University which also deals with regression methods.

-Often times variables within a dataset are related to eachother in some way.
-One possible relationship between variables in the linear relationship, as shown by `mpg` vs `disp` in the `mtcars` dataset:
+One way to explore the relationships of variables within a dataset is through regressions.
+One possible relationship between variables is the linear relationship, as shown by `mpg` vs `disp` in the `mtcars` dataset:

 ![center](/figs/Regression Blog/unnamed-chunk-1.png)